 Black Hair with Highlights

 Black hair can really benefit from the addition of highlights.
 In the right tone, highlights can lift black hair and give it a new life.
 The only trick making this look work is to choose the right color for you and to achieve it in your hair.
 As black hair is so dark, it may take you a couple of appointments to reach your desired highlight color.
 Without extra salon visits, you could be left with a brassy look, so be sure to see the process through.
 When you attend the salon, ask your stylist for highlights in either rich brown hues, golden brown tones, or creamy chocolate colors.
 These brown colors will best suit your dark hair and create radiant results with a subtle vibrancy.
 Choose a shade that is close to your base hue in order to avoid the highlights looking too bright and unnatural.
 For this reason, you should also aim to avoid blonde highlights.
-If you really want a light hue, however, try a rich caramel color instead.
+If you really want a light hue, however, try a rich caramel hair color instead.

 Dark Hair with Red Highlights